"Land is the basis for all independence. Land is the basis for freedom, justice & equality - El Hajj Malcolm X

 Based on classical scholarhsip and contemporary economics.
 Topics include Islamic economy, Islamic contracts, fard kifayah, maslaha, al-iqtisad, tadbir al manzil, establishing awqaf, justice and magnanimity in transactions,

 Part 2: Social Permaculture & Invisible Structures

 Based on contemporary permaculture, agroecology, and ecological economics for developing regenerative agro-economies based on Islamic & indigenous principles.
 Topics include moral principles of Social Permaculture, strategies for building resilient communities, social impact investing, and money.

 Part 3: Practical Case Studies and Examples

-Real-life, successful and practical examples with guest speakers from an array of scholars, academics, entrepreneurs, community organisations and activists.
-Topics include successful awqaf, autonomous regenerative economies, and case studies of social enterprises, agroecology & civil society organisations,
+Real-life, successful and practical examples with guest speakers from an array of scholars, academics, entrepreneurs, community organisations, and activists.
+Topics include successful awqaf, autonomous regenerative economies, and case studies of social enterprises, agroecology & civil society organisations.

 Part 4: Student seminars

 Students are expected to present on an IGE-PEARL topic of their choice to express their critical appreciation of concerns, issues and materials covered.
-This part of the Course constitutes the formal Student Competency Assessment process toward the award of the IGE-PEARL Certificate of Study.
+This part of the Course constitutes the formal Student Competency Assessment process towards the award of the IGE-PEARL Certificate of Study.